rikykywy/birthdays/README.md

 # Find famous people birthdays!
-The repository we choose is "birthdays" wich contains the birthdays of several famous people.
+The repository we chose is "birthdays" wich contains the dates of birthday of several famous people.
-By running main.py file by your terminal it will retur the dates of birth of the person you searched for, given a valid input and if it is present in our database databirth.csv contained in the datapackage folder.
+By running main.py file on your terminal it will return the dates of birth of the person you searched for, given a valid input and if it is present in our database databirth.csv contained in the datapackage folder.
 To be able to run the code, you need first to insert your credentials (username and password).

 ## How to: